RUDI Who killed the band?

 had everything going for them, great songs with energy, melodies and

-the Outcast's yob punk or S.L.F's tabloid
+hooks (the alternative to the Outcast's yob punk or S.L.F's tabloid

 songwriting).
 Untouchable live, critically acclaimed and with the largest